-A Company agrees to release, discharge, indemnify and hold harmless Panasonic and its advertising and promotions agencies, and each of their respective officers, directors, employees, representatives, contractors and agents from and against any claims, damages, expenses, and liability arising from or related to any injuries, damages, or losses to any person (including death) or property of any kind resulting in whole or part, directly or indirectly, from a Company participation in the Programs or using any features or services offered through the Programs.
+A Company agrees to release, discharge, indemnify and hold harmless Panasonic and its advertising and promotions agencies, and each of their respective officers, directors, employees, representatives, contractors and agents from and against any claims, damages, expenses, and liability arising from or related to any injuries, damages, or losses to any person (including death) or property of any kind resulting in whole or part, directly or indirectly, from a Company participation in the Programmes or using any features or services offered through the Programmes.

 The Company agrees to indemnify, defend and hold Panasonic and its advertising and promotions agencies, and each of their respective officers, directors, employees, representatives, contractors and agents harmless from any liability, loss, claim and expense (including reasonable legal fees) related to a Company breach of these Terms or any actions taken by any user authorised to the Company account.

 These terms and conditions shall be governed and construed in accordance with the applicable laws of the jurisdiction where the respective Participant is located.